xieyuheng/fidb-zero/docs/manual/04-access-token.md

   to operate on his/hers non-public data to some other users?

-- **Solution 4.6:** One token issuer (login target) grant permissions to other token issuers, by writing a `granted-permissions.json` config file, in the grantee's directory.
+- **Solution 4.6:** One token issuer (login target) can grant permissions to other token issuers, by writing the `granted` property of the grantee.

+  Of course the granter must have permissions to the targets of the grant.

   For example, the user `readonlylink` want to grant some permissions to `xieyuheng`:

-  - Of course `readonlylink` must have permissions to the targets of the grant.

   ```
-  [
   {
+    "permissions": { ... },
+    "granted": [
+      {
         "granter": "users/readonlylink",
         "permissions": {
           "users/readonlylink/**": [
             "file:get",
             "file:put",
             "file:delete",
             "file-metadata:get",
             "directory:post",
             "directory:get",
             "directory:delete"
           ]
         }
       },
       ...
     ]
+  }
   ```